Bradley's Barn (album): Recording

-joined by prominent Nashville session musicians such as Kenny Buttrey, a drummer on Bob Dylan's albums from 1966–1969, and guitarist Jerry Reed.
+joined by prominent Nashville session musicians such as Kenny Buttrey, a drummer on Bob Dylan's albums from 1966 to 1969, and guitarist Jerry Reed.
 The Beau Brummels were so pleased with the results at the studio that they named the album Bradley's Barn.

 According to Elliott, the sound was not too different from the band's previous album, Triangle, just with more country accents.

 The Beau Brummels split up shortly after the album was completed, though they would reunite briefly in 1975.
 The Everly Brothers covered album track "Turn Around" for their 1968 Roots album, on which Elliott worked as an arranger.

 Track listing

 2011 re-issue

 In June 2011, Bradley's Barn was re-issued by Rhino Handmade as a deluxe hardback set, expanded to two discs that include alternate takes, unreleased songs and an October 1968 radio interview with the two band members.
 This expanded edition was named one of the '10 Best Reissues of the Year' by Rolling Stone.